-The Beginners CAD course will cover the Rhino tools and commands that you need to know in order to make basic solid shapes.
+The Beginners CAD course is given on three different occasions on requested dates, preferably over weekends.
+It will cover the Rhino tools and commands that you need to know in order to make basic solid shapes.
 You will gain an understanding of the interface and how Rhino uses points, lines, surfaces and solids to create printable 3D objects.

 This course is a great way to play with ideas and be able to create repetitive and complex geometric shapes and/or produce minimalist and elegant jewellery after only a weeks intense training.
 The course will also enable you to quickly sketch and compare different ideas in terms of size, weight-calculations and look.
 At the end of the CAD courses we usually explore rendering possabilities through KeyShot, creating realistic visuals of your designs pre-manufacture.

 - Setting up the user interface and layer palette